haikusw/jaqalpaq/docs/qscout.parser.rst

-qscout.parser package
+jaqal.parser package
 =====================

 ..
 	To avoid confusing the PLY library, which inspects docstrings to build a grammar, we cannot autodoc this module.

-.. module:: qscout.parser
+.. module:: jaqal.parser

-.. function:: qscout.parser.parse_jaqal_string(jaqal)
+.. function:: jaqal.parser.parse_jaqal_string(jaqal)

 	Loads a Jaqal program into a :class:`ScheduledCircuit` object that represents it.